 In Lahore, it began to dawn on me for the first time what I had lost in fifteen years in my hometown.
 I had received a formal education, but it had not prepared me for the challenges of university-level education.
 I learned most of the things in elementary and high school by rote.
 I had no idea of critical thinking and reading because I never had the chance to read books other than memorizing aged textbooks.
 At GCU, the discussions of classmates about Harry Potter and other books they had read disheartened me.

-I am now beginning to understand the advantage of cultural capital many of my classmates had over me and my friends from Balochistan and other far-flung, rural areas of the country.
-English was second nature to girls and boys from the elite or higher middle class of Lahore.
+I am now beginning to understand the advantage of cultural capital many of my classmates had over me and my friends from Balochistan and other remote areas of the country.
+English was second nature to girls and boys from the elite and middle class of Lahore.
 Some of these students were talented writers who I admired highly.
-Reading their writings gave me the inspiration to become a writer one day.
+Reading their writings gave me the inspiration to become a writer.

 My time in high school was very different.
 The walk from home to school and back was two-hours long.
 It was excruciating in the summer heat.
 My most significant success was to save myself from fainting during this endless going back and forth for five years.
 What comforted me, however, was the comparison to students from the far-flung corners of the area, who used to walk for one-fifth of the day over and down the mountains to get to school and back home.
 I was lucky if I had some leftover pieces of bread from the previous night to take with me to school.